Finishing is with Dremel again, but

 torch was

 too heavy for the poor metal.
-You see how the metal shrinked?
+You see how the metal shrank?
 There are

 two ways to repair the situation: Either fill more solder in the cavity